sabifo4/LUCA-divtimes/01_PAML/01_CODEML/README.md

 do
 cp ../../../../00_data_formatting/01_inp_data/ind_aln/*p$i".phy" alignments_part/$i
 done
-# Last, copy the in-house bash scripts with our pipeline
+# Copy now the in-house bash scripts with our pipeline
 cp ../../scripts/*sh scripts_part/
 # Once everything is ready, you can transfer these two directories to your cluster!
 # One way of doing this is by using `rsync`, but you may use other approaches.
 # Below, you will find an example of the `rsync` commands you should run once
 # you replace the tags with your own credentials.
-# First, move one dir back so you are inside `HPC`
+# Move one dir back so you are inside `HPC`, then use `rsync`
 rsync -avz --copy-links *part <uname>@<server>:<path_to_your_wd_in_HPC>/LUCAdup_arcsin
 ```